 What is Polyurea?

 Polyurea is an inert elastomeric substance.
 It’s created by mixing an isocyanate compound with a synthetic resinous compound.
-It is an elastomer, which comes from the step-growth polymerization process.
-There are numerous formulas out there, and depending on the actual combination, the outcome may be different between products.
+It is an elastomer which comes from the step-growth polymerization process.
+There are numerous formulas out there, and depending on the combination, the outcome may differ between products.

 Polyurea is a type of highly adaptable, durable substance that can mold to the shape of the surface it’s placed on.
 It’s also notable for its high level of overall durability and strength, even under pressure.

-The substance isn’t new, though you may not hear much about it being used on garage floors.
+The substance isn’t new, though you may not hear much about it being used as a garage floor coating.
 In fact, when it was first used more than four decades ago, it was the perfect solution for the heavy wear and tear on industrial and warehouse floors.
-The combination of these two noxious chemical compounds interact with each other to create a durable and environmentally friendly product.
+The combination of these noxious compound chemicals interact with each other to create a durable and environmentally friendly product.

 Without a doubt, polyurea has numerous benefits as a protective coating, including on garage floors.